JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `vendorName`
 {#patchPluginXml-vendorName}

-The vendor name or organization ID (if created) in the <control>Plugins</control> settings dialog and on the JetBrains Marketplace plugin page.
+Specifies the vendor name or organization ID (if created) in the <control>Plugins</control> settings dialog and on the JetBrains Marketplace plugin page.
 The provided value will be assigned to the [`<vendor>`](plugin_configuration_file.md#idea-plugin__vendor) element.

 {style="narrow"}